waelLotfy/CppND-Capstone-Snake-Game/README.md

 ## Memory Management

 1. Pass the object snake by reference instead of value to the function void Renderer::Render(Snake const &snake, SDL_Point const &food).
+2. Convert the raw pointers for SDL_Window and SDL_Renderer to shared pointers.